 c) Rainwater harvesting: Huge quantity of water generated through torrential rains should be harnessed, through watershed management and small/delayed dams, instead of allowing it to turn into floods causing damages to life and property.

-d) Groundwater management: Since the groundwater situation is not even across the country, as some parts are surplus in water whereas the others are deficient, so region based policies should be formulated to address the issue.
+d) Groundwater management: Since the groundwater situation is not even across the country, as some parts are surplus in water whereas the others are deficient, so region-based policies should be formulated to address the issue.
 Installation of tube-wells should be encouraged in water surplus areas to avoid degradation of land and water mining be discouraged in water-deficient areas.

 e) Reusing wastewater: Sufficient quantity of water can be reused by application of treatment technology as done in South Korea, where 6.4 billion tons sewerage water /year is treated for cleaning, washing and cooling purposes.
 This will not only help improve water availability but also facilitate in arresting water pollution.

 Accordingly, water should be declared a national asset so as the ownership of surface and groundwater rests with the state.
 Secondly, there is the need for an independent regulating body, especially at provincial level.
 Presently, there is no independent regulator making regulations or policies for water resource management and planning.
 So it is necessary to assign value to water so that it should be used efficiently and effectively.

 g) Water pricing to recover O&M cost: The existing water pricing is not adequate and it hardly covers 10-25% of the Operating & Maintenance (O&M) cost resulting in deterioration of services.
 There is a dire need to bring the service delivery system to a high equilibrium through pricing that recovers the O&M cost.
 The implementation of the same should be done in phases.

 Saud Bin Ahsen is associated with a Public Policy Think Tank Institute and a Public Administration & Economics graduate from Punjab University & GCU Lahore.
 He is interested in Comparative Public Administration, Post-Colonial Literature, and South Asian Politics.
 He can be reached at saudzafar5@ gmail.com.
-The views expressed in this article are author’s own and do not necessarily reflect the editorial policy of Global Village Space.